Jashuah/Technical-Writing/README.md

 * ID card or foreign passport
 > Without Beeline number and ID card/foreign passport you cannot create a Simply account
 * Jusan app

+### Limitations:
+* The minimum amount of money that can be transferred one-time from Simply to any bank is 1500 tenge.
+* The maximum amount of money that can be transferred one-time from Simply to any bank is 150,000 tenge.
+* The maximum amount of money that can be transferred from Simply to any bank in a month is 1,035,000 tenge.

 ### Registration on Simply
   1. Install the Simply app from Google Play or the App Store.